TessierV/holbertonschool-interview/README.md

 This Python script calculates the amount of water retained after it rains, based on a given list of non-negative integers representing walls of width 1.
 <br><br>

+## 16- Heap Sort

+## Resume :
+Heap Sort is a sorting algorithm that works by transforming an array into a data structure called a heap, then repeatedly extracting the root element of the heap (which is the maximum in the case of a max heap or the minimum in the case of a min heap) and rebuilding the heap.
+Here's an outline of the algorithm
+<br><br>

 <br/><hr>
 <p align="right">Holberton TOULOUSE</p>